jgyfutub/DiseasePredictionApp/README.md

 - ensure that virtual enviroment and python is installed in system
 - write ` python -m venv venv ` to enter a virtual enviroment
 - write ` venv\Scripts\activate ` to activate it
-- now cd to pybackend to access flask file
+- now cd to backend to access flask file
 - install dependencies ` pip install flask joblib flask_cors scikit-learn==1.2.2 `
 - now write ` python flaskmain.py ` to start server